LeszekBlazewski/Databases1/README.md

 ### Format of data

 Data is returned as CSV files which are then loaded using the SQL*Loader tool provided by oracle.
-This solution ensures maximal speed and optimalization.
+This solution ensures maximal speed and optimization.

 ### Used libraries in scripts

-Most of the data is pulled from faker library which posses language specific datasets.
-Some of the easier concepts are simply generated from math funcions or calculated.
+Most of the data is pulled from faker library which posses language specific data sets.
+Some of the easier concepts are simply generated from math functions or calculated.
 Pandas was used to easily convert python lists into data frames and then write to csv files.
 Numpy was used to generate random float data used in currency fields and time.

 ## PL/SQL, Triggers, Procedures